grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

 > Don't pull on the Display FPC to disconnect the display.

-13. **Remove the Display FPC from Motherboard** –This step is only required if you are not re-using the original Display FPC.
+13. **Remove the Display FPC from Motherboard** –This step is only required if you're not re-using the original Display FPC.
 To remove the display FPC on the Motherboard side, follow the disassembly instructions below